 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Kansas City is gradually increasing during February, increasing from 11.3 miles per hour to 11.8 miles per hour over the course of the month.
+The average hourly wind speed in Kansas City is essentially constant during February, remaining within 0.3 miles per hour of 11.5 miles per hour throughout.

 The hourly average wind direction in Kansas City throughout February is predominantly from the north, with a peak proportion of 35% on February 19.